openshift/microshift/docs/rebase.md

 MicroShift repackages a minimal core of OpenShift: A given MicroShift release is built from the same content as the corresponding OpenShift release, adding a small amount of "glue logic".

-Therefore, on a high level a rebase of MicroShift onto a newer OpenShift release starts from an given OpenShift release image and involves the following steps:
+Therefore, on a high level a rebase of MicroShift onto a newer OpenShift release starts from a given OpenShift release image and involves the following steps:

 * vendoring the source code of the embedded OpenShift components at the same commit as used in OpenShift,
 * embedding (as bindata) the resource manifests of the hosted OpenShift components, and